kensanata/oddmu/README.md

 # Oddµ: A minimal wiki

-This program helps you run a minimal wiki.
+This program helps you run a minimal wiki, blog, digital garden, memex or Zettelkasten.
 There is no version history.

+It's well suited as a self-hosted, single-user web application: the is no need for collaboration on the site.
+Links and email connect you to the rest of the net.
+The wiki can be public or private.
+Perhaps it just runs on your local machine, unreachable from the Internet.

-It's well suited as a *secondary* medium: collaboration and conversation happens elsewhere, in chat, on social media.
+It's well suited as a secondary medium for a group: collaboration and conversation happens elsewhere, in chat, on social media.
 The wiki serves as the text repository that results from these discussions.

-If you're the only user and it just runs on your laptop, then you can think of it as a [memex](https://en.wikipedia.org/wiki/Memex), a memory extender.
+It's well suited as a simple static site generator.
+There are no plugins.

 Oddµ can be used as a web server behind a reverse proxy such as Apache or it can be used as a static site generator.